animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 Nobody understands this mechanism.
 To understand this mechanism, you'd have to solve all of neurology and artificial intelligence, and psychiatrists definitely haven't.
 Benzos are a floodbath of GABA, and your brain responds to those GABA bursts by "downregulation," even long, long after cessation.

-### Hospitalization at the University of Rochester's Strong Hospital
+## Hospitalization at the University of Rochester's Strong Hospital

-#### Psychiatric unit

-In my second hospitalization, the environment was much better than RGH's.
-I made friends with Sarah and Hudson, both early 20s like me, and others.
-We [played](https://youtu.be/cco_DvSzrts?si=pmfrQ4XEaLF1teEK&t=51) Guitar Hero together, there was a piano, there were TVs, one of the public rooms had big windows, we even were taken across floors of the hospital for music jamming sessions with lots of instruments, they had their yoga and meditation instructions as well, and of all of my hospitalizations to come, this was perhaps the best care unit I was gated by armored vault into.

-#### Sarah
+### Sarah

-Sarah’s sister’s name is "Kundalini Grace."
-I hadn’t heard of "Kundalini" until after I had those visceral, physical sensations in the House on May St. Then I looked up those sensations I was experiencing and found, for the first time, not having heard the word or of those movements and sensations before, the term "Kundalini," made more credible to me by the philosophy’s appreciation by the depth psychologist Carl Jung, who I was reading at the time, and whose views, very distinct from Freud's, on the existence of a subconscious, and its mystical-transcendent connection, helped explain some of what I was witnessing.

-Sarah Young’s last name is "Jung," she hadn't heard of Carl Jung, she and I kept observing synchronicities while we were there, and she kept a synchronicity list.
-To me, no synchronicities happened yet that were bigger than just the uncanny precision and specificity of the I Ching’s answers.
-However, I was still seeing some unambiguous synchronicities, as well as not seeing many others, including that the word "synchronicity" was actually coined by Jung, and now I was remarking on them  together with one Sarah "Jung."
-But there were more I hadn't seen, and more, much bigger, that would come.

-The House on May St., in retrospect was one big synchronicity.
-I got the Facebook student housing page moderatorship just before I had to move out, and was able to deliver on my promise to fill my landlord’s house (and houses) with grad students.
-Not to mention, the house itself.
-Having that whole house, pretty much to myself, a beautiful antique house, for relatively pennies, the same house I had my AI and physics revelations — "luck" seems to forget a lot of context.

-So the word "synchronicity" was already familiar, as was Jung, as was Kundalini, as was Grace, by the time Sarah and I met in the hospital.
+I was doing daily meditation, twice a day, daily yoga each morning, and eating a Paleo diet in the hospital, as well as now socializing well.
+On top of all of that, and antipsychotics, surely the missing ingredient to cure me would be an involuntary >6 months course of benzos.

-We played Guitar Hero, I continued all of my meditation and yoga regimen, and my family, including my mom, uncle and aunt, and cousin brought in Paleo diet food for me, which I ate for my eczema but which also helped with my cognition, instead of the unhealthy processed type food of the hospital.
-And I shared crapes with Sarah, that my aunt brought in each time she and my uncle visited.
+My family, including my mom, uncle and aunt, and cousin brought in Paleo diet food for me, which I ate for my eczema but which also helped with my cognition, instead of the unhealthy processed type food of the hospital.
+And I shared crapes with Sarah, another inpatient, that my aunt brought in each time she and my uncle visited.
 They weren't 100% Paleo (buckwheat, goat cheese), but still delicious.

-So to summarize, I was doing daily meditation, twice a day, daily yoga each morning, and eating a Paleo diet in the hospital, as well as now socializing well.
-On top of all of that, and antipsychotics, surely the missing ingredient to cure me would be an involuntary >6 months course of benzos.

 My brother-in-law came in with my sister and I explained to him relational reasoning and the paper I submitted, the method of MHDPA.
 I explained to him the method underlying ChatGPT from my hospital ward 5 years before ChatGPT.
 And at the time, he thought my explanation was cool, but it’d’ve been hard to predict would be such a big thing, one that others in my field and the world would have heard of or have anywhere to as much belief in the utility in AI of, in the near-term or in the years to come.
 It was hard to predict for my professors and faculty, too.
 At the time, 2018/early-2019, most at the University of Rochester still thought deep learning was a fad.
 None of the professors or other PhD students were doing research on MHDPA, let alone had heard of MHDPA.
 [They might claim otherwise](4-Faith.md#academia--medicine).
 Besides the paper that proposed MHDPA itself, my innovation to MHDPA, was the first innovation to MHDPA ever, in the world/history.
-A small handful of others applied it, from research groups in DeepMind, none literally innovated *on* the method.
+A small handful of others applied it, from research groups in DeepMind, none literally innovated *on* the method.<sup>$^\text{\color{green}1.}$</sup>

 I showed my MHDPA innovation paper to Sarah.
-She was amazed that she could read it since usually, she said, that kind of stuff isn't readable, and brought up one more synchronicity.
-Her mom was a writer who had a published short story in a Stephen King anthology, a writer of horror.
-I was indeed in a hospitalization that was like a pretty good short story in an otherwise Stephen King anthology/horror.
+She was amazed that she could read it since usually, she said, that kind of stuff isn't readable.

 Not that my lucidity needed evidence, but I explained the methods of late-2022 ChatGPT to inpatient and visitors, in early-February, Winter, 2019, while drugs were altering and innovating on the functioning of my biological neural networks.

+$^\text{\small\color{green}1.:}$ <sup>Imagine where I would’ve gotten without these malpractices hereafter.</sup>

-#### Hudson
+### Hudson

 Our other companion was Hudson, who caught me as I was being discharged and handed me this letter in an envelope, that I opened later from my apartment: